Robert Garrow

-Robert Francis Garrow Sr. (March 4, 1936 – September 11, 1978) was an American serial rapist and later spree killer who was active in New York in the early 1970s.
-After committing several rapes, Garrow went on an 18-day killing spree and stabbed four people to death before being apprehended.
+Robert Francis Garrow Sr. (March 4, 1936 – September 11, 1978) was an American serial rapist, spree killer, and suspected serial killer who was active in New York State in the early 1970s.
+After committing several rapes, Garrow went on an 18-day killing spree, stabbing four people to death before being apprehended.
 His criminal trial, known as the Buried Bodies Case, became an important case in legal ethics after his attorneys refused to disclose the location of the bodies of two of his victims, citing attorney–client privilege.
 Garrow was later shot dead while escaping from prison in 1978.

+Garrow is suspected of committing other murders.
+He has been described as the "best suspect" in the May 1973 murder of McMaster University student Adele Komorowski in Hamilton, Canada.

 Early life

-Robert Garrow Jr. was born in Dannemora, New York, to French-Canadian parents Robert Omer Garrow and his wife, Margaret, who were poor farmers.
-His oldest sister would later become the mother of Suzanne Basso.
-Garrow later claimed his parents were severe, violent disciplinarians who regularly physically abused their children with whatever was handy, even bricks.
+Robert Garrow Jr. was born in Dannemora, New York, to French-Canadian parents Robert Omer Garrow and his wife, Margaret, who were both poor farmers.
+His oldest sister would later become the mother of another murderer, Suzanne Basso.
+Garrow later claimed his parents were violent disciplinarians who regularly physically abused their children with whatever was handy, even bricks.
 His accounts have been repeated by his siblings.

-The police were called several times throughout the years to break up violent fights between Garrow and his alcoholic father.
-After a particularly brutal episode when Garrow was 15, he was sent to a farm to work.
-He later reported a long history of sexual dysfunction and paraphilias, committed several acts of bestiality with the farm animals he worked with throughout childhood and adolescence, and would often masturbate with milking machines.
+Police were called several times throughout the years to break up violent fights between Garrow and his alcoholic father.
+After a particularly brutal episode when Garrow was aged 15, he was sent to a prison farm to work.
+Garrow later reported a long history of sexual dysfunction and paraphilias, committed several acts of bestiality with the farm animals he worked with throughout childhood and adolescence, and would often masturbate with milking machines.

-Garrow joined the United States Air Force upon his release, but was court-martialed a year later for stealing money from a superior officer and spent six months in a military prison in Florida.
+Garrow joined the United States Air Force upon his release but was court-martialed one year later for stealing money from a superior officer.
+He spent six months in a military prison in Florida.